youssef-ennouri/Machine_Failure_Prediction_Embedded_AI/README.md

     f.write(tflite_model)
 ```

-This conversion is not merely a formality but a critical technical optimization process for several reasons.
-The TFLite format applies multiple compression techniques to significantly reduce model size.
-This optimization is crucial for microcontrollers like the STM32L4R9, which have limited flash memory (typically a few MB).
+his step was necessary for deployment.
+TFLite reduces model size through compression techniques.
+This reduction is essential for microcontrollers like the STM32L4R9, which have limited memory.

 #### Preparing Validation Data for Deployment